The Haglund Research Group

 Chemistry PhD Student

 CCL chemokine ligands are small signaling proteins crucial for immune response regulation.
 They attract immune cells to sites of inflammation and infection, playing a vital role in coordinating immune system activity.
 The primary focus of my research revolves around biophysical characterization of CC ligands (especially CCL2, CCL8, CCL11, and CCL20) selected for CCR-2 receptor.
-We analyze wild types and mutated chemokines by using chemical kinetics, thermodynamic, NMR, and Cryo-EM techniques.
+We analyze wild types and mutated chemokines by using kinetics and thermodynamics techniques.
 I am also working on investigation of requisite amino acid sequence for ligand:receptor interaction and biological function of these chemokines.

 Undergraduate Members

-Anthony is a senior biochemistry major currently working on an undergraduate research opportunity project in the Haglund group.
+Lee is a junior biology major currently working on a photodecarboxylase research project in the Haglund group.

-Jared is pursuing a bachelor's in biology at UH Manoa.
-He is currently working on an undergraduate research project in the Haglund group.
+Charlie is a junior biology major currently working on a SOD research project in the Haglund group.

-Madison is a senior biology major currently working on an undergraduate research opportunity project in the Haglund group.
+Paul is a junior molecular biology major currently working on a leptin research project in the Haglund group.

 Former Graduate Members